tuupola/slim-jwt-auth/README.md

 ## Optional parameters
 ### Path

 The optional `path` parameter allows you to specify the "protected" part of your website.
 It can be either a string or an array.
+You do not need to specify each URL.
+Instead think of `path` setting as a folder.
+In the example below everything starting with `/api` will be authenticated.

 ``` php
 $app = new \Slim\Slim();